top of page

 The Tamarack Festival takes place in Treaty 9 territory, on the unceded land of the Mattagami First Nation, Flying Post First Nation, and Matachewan First Nation, home to many Ojibway, Cree, Oji-Cree, Algonquin and Métis people.

-©2024 by The Tamarack Festival
+©2025 by The Tamarack Arts Association

 bottom of page